 Where a person is a DCCKI Authorised Subscriber in accordance with this Policy and the DCCKI RAPP, that person shall be a DCCKI Eligible Subscriber in respect of DCCKI Infrastructure Certificates where the purpose of that DCCKI Certificate is:

-establishing TLS communications with the DCC over a DCC Gateway Connection, and that person is a Party or RDP; or
+establishing TLS communications with the DCC over a DCC Gateway Connection, and that person is a Party or RDP.

-the signing of SAML assertions in order to Authenticate its User Personnel to the Self Service Interface using an Identity Provider Service that is not the DCC Identity Provider Service, and that person is a User.
+Not used

-A Party that is a DCCKI Authorised Subscriber shall be a DCCKI Eligible Subscriber in respect of Personnel Authentication Certificates only in the circumstance where that DCCKI Authorised Subscriber is a User, intending to use the Identity Provider Service provided by the DCC for the purpose of Authenticating its User Personnel to the Self Service Interface as set out in Part 1.4.1 of this Policy.
+Not used

 DCCKI Eligible Subscribers and DCCKI Subscribers are subject to the applicable requirements of this Policy, the DCCKI RAPP and Sections L13.43 to L13.47 (The DCCKI Subscriber Obligations) of the Code.